hopandfork/jgnuplot/CONTRIBUTING.md

   * To quickly create a topic branch based on master; `git checkout -b fix/master/my_contribution master`.
 Please avoid working directly on the `master` branch.
+  * The topic branch should be named after the number of the issue it fixes.
+    The format is `jgp-n` where `n` is the issue number.
+For minor changes (typically documentation-related) that have not an associated issue, following the format is not required: just keep the branch name significant.
 * Make commits of logical units.
 * Check for unnecessary whitespace with `git diff --check` before committing.
 * Make sure your commit messages are in third person, and describe clearly the